 Everyone who calls upon the name of 'Jehovah' will be saved:

-NOTE: Even though JW's call upon the name of Jehovah, in the above quote, the Watchtower says the day of Jehovah will 'annihilate the land's sinners'.
+NOTE: Even though JW's call upon the name of Jehovah, in the above quote, the organization says the day of Jehovah will 'annihilate the land's sinners'.
 Does this mean JW's never sin?
-And if they do, what hope does the Watchtower give to it's members?
+And if they do, what hope does the organization give to it's members?
 Does Jehovah expect JW's to be free from sin in order to survive Armageddon?
 Is it possible for imperfect humans not to sin?
 If some sins are allowed, how many and which ones?
-JW's might be able to hide their sins from the Watchtower, but they can't hide from God.
+JW's might be able to hide their sins from the organization, but they can't hide from God.

 Christians on the other hand are assured of salvation through Jesus Christ.
 It's a free gift that they 'inherit' by accepting Christ as their savior.
 JW's need to earn salvation.
 However slaving for Jehovah is not a guarantee of salvation.
 No matter how hard they work, in the end it may not be enough.